tamsinrogers/tamsinrogers/README.md

 #####
 - CS student at Colby College
-- currently doing research in eye tracking and source code comprehension
+- Currently doing research in eye tracking and source code comprehension

 <!--
 **tamsinrogers/tamsinrogers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.